Larsuu/DLO-138-SPI_AddOnPCB/README.md

 ## Features
 - Two analog channels
-- Two digital logic channels (SWDIO and SWDIO pins (PA13 and PA14) on board)
+- Two digital logic channels (SWDIO and SWCLK pins (PA13 and PA14) on board)
 - Serial port interface for captured waveform data
 - Option to use rotary encoder instead of + - and SEL switches
 - 2K sample depth